Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: Robustness Properties of the Q-Learning Algorithm

+\begin{rem} Notice that the matrices $\hat A$ and $\hat B$ defined in the proof of Theorem \ref{thmconvw} are used only for analysis purposes and do not correspond to a model identification step in Algorithm~1.
+The algorithm only requires the solution of the data-based equation (\ref{thmatzyw}). \end{rem}

-\begin{rem} We highlight the fact that the stability condition (\ref{constab2}) depends on $\bar w_k$ in (\ref{wbar}) being small enough.
-This implies that noise samples $w_{k+1}$ of large magnitude would not affect the performance of Algorithm 1 if $w_{k+1}=Aw_k$.
+\begin{rem} We highlight the fact that the condition (\ref{constab2}) depends on $\bar W$ being small enough.
+From (\ref{wbar}), this implies that noise samples $w_{k+1}$ of large magnitude would not affect the performance of Algorithm 1 if $w_{k+1}=Aw_k$.
 A similar effect was observed in \cite{DeTi:20}. \end{rem}